SI-RUI-ZHANG/CarbonTrading/02_Data_Processed/01_Carbon_Markets/z_DataCard_HBEA_processed.md

 ## Limitations

-- **Calendar Uncertainty**: The XSHG calendar may not perfectly align with the Hubei Carbon Emissions Trading Center’s schedule, though no non-trading day anomalies were detected.
+- **Calendar Uncertainty**: The XSHG calendar may not perfectly align with the Hubei Carbon Emissions Trading Center's schedule, though no non-trading day anomalies were detected.
 No official HBEA calendar was available during processing.
 - **Remaining NaNs**: 46 NaNs in both `close` and `vwap` persist on trading days, indicating gaps not filled by forward-filling (e.g., consecutive quiet days).
 - **No Row Dropping**: The strategy to drop rows with NaN prices was not implemented, retaining all 4,027 rows, which may include sparse early data.
-- **Early Data Sparsity**: The period around 2014-04-28 may have lower data quality due to the market’s initial phase, despite the immediate ≥50% trade frequency.
+- **Early Data Sparsity**: The period around 2014-04-28 may have lower data quality due to the market's initial phase, despite the immediate ≥50% trade frequency.
 - **No External Validation**: Imputation rules were not cross-checked with Hubei Carbon Emissions Trading Center reports or Wind metadata due to lack of access.